robinrodricks/FluentListView/README.md

 > _Your way of ordering groups and the rows within the groups is stupid.
 I want to be able to do it myself._

-O-K...
+OK...
 Listen for the BeforeCreatingGroups event.
 In the parameter block for that event, set GroupComparer to control how groups are sorted, and ItemComparer to control how items within a group are sorted.

 If you don’t want the items within the group to be sorted at all, set PrimarySortOrder to SortOrder.None.